cloudflare/pint/docs/checks/ignore/file.md

 # ignore/file

-You will see this check reports for files that are excludes from pint using a `ignore/file` comment.
+You will see this check reports for files that are excluded from pint using a `ignore/file` comment.
 See this [page](../../ignoring.md) for details on how such comments work.